By the time they were ready to leave the path along the river, Briné’s hands were full of plants. Saché was very glad indeed to have found her.

 One thing she hadn’t done yet was travel the secret passage alone.
 With her footsteps echoing against the narrow walls and down the stairs in front of her, Saché had to fight the impression that there was someone stalking her.
-Nearer to the bottom she briefly lost all sense and started running, then tripped and only by a movement with her foot that was half training and half sheer miracle did she avoid a tumble which might have damaged or even destroyed her fragile cargo.
+Nearer to the bottom she briefly lost all sense and started running.
+Until she tripped, and only by a movement with her foot that was half training and half sheer miracle did she avoid a tumble which might have damaged or even destroyed her fragile cargo.
 When she at last emerged into the sunlight, it was too relieving to even feel blinding.

 She got back to the others, who looked at her, opened their mouths, and closed them again, unable, in the end, to quite find words for the loss, for all that it had been anticipated, for all that it was to be expected.
-There certainly were no recriminations spoken to their leader by the others.
+No recriminations, no angry words.
 It was pain and punishment enough for Saché to see Coté lower her head and sink slowly to her knees, and Lané hastily wipe her eyes, while the others just looked around at each other.

 Even Briné’s smile was weak when she saw Saché unload her cargo, and said, “You really went all out.
 This much I could probably make last a month.”
 It was their only consolation, so Saché took what comfort she could from it, and knew that the others were doing the same.

-She wondered if she ought to offer any comfort to Coté, who clearly was taking the loss of Ardré harder than the others, but she was quick to realize that she truly had no idea how.
+She wondered if she ought to offer any comfort to Coté, who clearly was taking the loss of Ardré harder than the others.
+But she truly had no idea how.
 She also took a look at Ené and Losté, who had also been close to their agemate, and saw Ené move to place her hands on Losté’s shoulder, and Losté brush them away before marching off-towards Saché herself.

 With that thought, she gave a quick consideration to the distance and said, “We’re going for it.
 You and me.
 Knowing Briné, she’ll make Ené stay here longer than I want to wait.”
 As she spoke, she was aware of the others’ attention focusing back on her.